We may be circumstantially distanced from Krishna, but we don’t have to be devotionally deprived of Krishna

 Suppose we are circumstantially distanced from Krishna because, say, our professional or familial obligations take us to a place where there are no temples or devotees.
 Understandably, we may feel deprived of those powerful spiritual resources.

 He can enrich us with his remembrance from within or enable us to relish other resources such as books, podcasts and videos.
-Not only that, he can even empower us to find spiritually inclined souls in our particular situation and inspire them to move forward in their spiritual journey, thereby making us instruments in creating spiritual association where none existed earlier.
+Not only that, he can even empower us to find spiritually inclined souls in our particular situation and inspire them to move forward in their journey toward Krishna, thereby making us instruments in creating spiritual association where none existed earlier.

 By thus understanding that we are never devotionally deprived of Krishna, we can stay positive and purposeful in our bhakti practices in all situations.